libops/docs/docs/development/index.md

 ## Environments

-By default, your LibOps site has a development and production environment.
+By default, your libops site has a development and production environment.

 You can make code changes in development, then deploy them to production once they're ready by creating a GitHub release.

 If you have several features you're developing at any given time, you may want to have separate branches off of development to do so.
 Each branch you create off of the development branch automatically creates its own new environment.

-GitHub branches equate to individual environments on LibOps.
+GitHub branches equate to individual environments on libops.
 The exception to this is your production environment.
 Production code is pushed using GitHub releases/tags.

 ### Cold starts

-For LibOps sites that are not on a paid plan, both the development and production environments will power off after a period of no activity.
+For libops sites that are not on a paid plan, both the development and production environments will power off after a period of no activity.
 This can cause the initial page load to take anywhere up to 60 seconds to load while the environment comes online.
 After coming online, your site will be responsive as you'd expect.

 Paid plans will **never** have cold starts for the production environment.